tobias-loew/hop/README.md

 	template<class _Tag, template<class...> class _If, class... _Ty>
 	using tagged_ol_if;
   ```
-  allow to specify a additional SFINAE-condition which is applied to the complete actual parameter type pack
+  allow to specify an additional SFINAE-condition which is applied to the complete actual parameter type pack

 All overloads for a single function have to be gathered in a `hop::ol_list<...>`